brandokoch/neovim-ide/README.md

 - search word under cursor: `*`

+Start search pattern and being to replace
+- Shift+s
+- start typing the word you want to replace
+- add separator `/`
+- start typing the word you want to replace with (if any)
+- confirm

 ### Search and replace/delete in project:
 ```
 1. `,f` to open fzf grep search